 11. Do the Ring of Beara drive and visit The Beara Peninsula

-There’s different ways you can experience The Bearra Peninsula.
-One’s through the 85 mile Ring of Bearra drive, and the other is through the 128 mile Beara Way (popular with hikers and cyclists).
+There are different ways you can experience The Bearra Peninsula.
+One’s through the 85-mile Ring of Bearra drive, and the other is through the 128-mile Beara Way (popular with hikers and cyclists).
 I feel as though anyone visiting the west of Ireland will most certainly need a car rental, so I highly suggest adding The Beara Peninsula locale to your driving itinerary over the course of your vacation.

 10. Go night kayaking in The Atlantic Ocean

 ‘Atlantic Sea Kayaking‘ is the name of the company that offers kayaking trips out to either Lough Hyne or Castlehaven Bay.
 You can use this as an excuse to get out to west Cork and get your hands dirty, whilst also making lasting memories on your vacation.
 Thinking back to when I was in Venice a few years ago… I splurged on a gondola.
 Also did a kayaking tour on Venice’s Grand Canal.
 Despite gondolas being iconic to Venice, I remember the kayaking experience more vividly.